askeksa/Cinter/README.txt

 fdist (Final Distortion):
   Amplifies and distorts the sound after application of the volume envelope.

-At least one of attack and decay and at least one of the pitches must be raised above zero to get any sound.

 You can easily convert back from a saved sample to the original parameters:
+- The first character is a version indicator.
+If this is a number, the sample was produced by Cinter 4, otherwise by Cinter 3.
 - For the first 8 parameters, divide two digits by 100.
 XX means 1.
 - For the last 4 parameters, divide one digit by 10.
 X means 1.
+Enter this result as the underlying parameter value (not the one shown).

 PROTRACKER GUIDELINES

 You can use a combination of Cinter and non-Cinter ("raw") instruments in your module.
 The Cinter instruments are recognized by their special sample names.
-You may change the initial 's' in the sample names to a different character, but the sample names must be otherwise intact, in order to communicate the instrument parameters to the conversion script.
+These sample names must be left intact, in order to communicate the instrument parameters to the conversion script.

+Samples produced by Cinter 3 and Cinter 4 can be freely used together in the same module, as long as the Cinter 4 converter and player are used.

 You can write whatever you like in the names of raw and unused instruments, so the traditional module info can be placed here.